-- There is desire amongst the segments to apply technology as a solution for streamlining and storing the CCN work. - Without a repository for which to identify all CCN elements, colleges may not succeed in having all courses matching each other.

-- A common repository would help to align the CCN elements, including those requiring identical or equivalent elements, across the system for existing and for newly developed courses. - It is important to reconcile all technological solutions being used in this work such as AB 928, Cal-GETC, and AB 1111 to assure that changes made for one scope of work still accommodates requirements of other scopes. - COCI and C-ID have existing system-level repositories for curriculum approvals and articulation. - o Combining these into a single, comprehensive repository with modules to support varying workflows not only reduces the data entry burden for colleges but it also would extend easier to add workflows for submission and approvals associated with CCN designation. - o COCI is already integrated with MIS. - CVC-OEI (Online Exchange Interface) needs to be aligned with AB 1111.
+- There is desire amongst the segments to apply technology as a solution for streamlining and storing the CCN work. - Without a repository for which to identify all CCN elements, colleges may not succeed in having all courses matching each other. - A common repository would help to align the CCN elements, including those requiring identical or equivalent elements, across the system for existing and for newly developed courses. - It is important to reconcile all technological solutions being used across a variety of efforts (e.g., AB 928, Cal-GETC, and AB 1111) to assure that changes made for one scope of work still accommodate requirements of other scopes. - COCI and C-ID have existing system-level repositories for curriculum approvals and articulation. - Combining these into a single, comprehensive repository with modules to support varying workflows not only reduces the data entry burden for colleges but it also - could be expanded to provide workflows for submission and approvals associated with CCN designation. - COCI is already integrated with MIS. - California Virtual Campus Online Exchange Interface (CVC-OEI) needs to be aligned with AB 1111.
 A statement of work should be developed to make this effort inclusive.
-This will require working with stakeholders to ensure both systems function correctly with each other. - o The CVC is already pulling some data from ASSIST.org.
-This work should continue with any CCN database. - o The ASSIST mapping is displayed to the student when they are reviewing the course details page.
+This will require working with stakeholders to ensure both systems function correctly with each other.

+- The CVC is already pulling some data from ASSIST.org.
+This work should continue with any CCN database. - The ASSIST mapping is displayed to the student when they are reviewing the course details page.
 (Example provided.)